reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

   combination of total time and distance
 * `minimize-distance`: minimizes total distance of all routes
 * `minimize-duration`: minimizes total duration of all routes
+* `compact-tour`: tries to keep tours compact.
+Uses one of the other cost objectives internally.

 One of these objectives has to be set and only one.